 I also wrote a whole article about Japanese green tea and diet, so please also check out this article if you want to learn more about it.

 Are there any green teas that can help with my allergies?

-There are a plethora of great cooking and baking recipes that incorporate matcha: Matcha souffle, cookies, cakes, donuts, and pudding to name a few.
+There are a plethora of great cooking and baking recipes that incorporate matcha: matcha souffle, cookies, cakes, donuts, and pudding, to name a few.
 Matcha has also been infused with alcohol.
 Click here to buy matcha.

 I want the highest grade of tea, what are my options?

-Again, there’s a lot to learn about tea but if you’re new to this world, then there are some great options for you as well.
+Again, there’s a lot to learn about tea, but if you’re new to this world, then there are some great options for you as well.
 We offer Nozomi tea as a common recommendation for beginners.
-It’s almost as if non-covered sencha and gyokuro were mixed together: It’s soothing and easy to drink with an aroma similar to gyokuro.
+It’s almost as if non-covered sencha and gyokuro were mixed together.
+It’s soothing and easy to drink, with an aroma similar to gyokuro.